anthonyec/aoc/README.md

-# 🎄 Advent of Code 2023 using GDScript and Godot
+# 🎄 Advent of Code 2023 in Godot

+> Using Godot's GDScript for my first advent of code

 <pre align="center">
     *